adam-kami-1/BatchUtilities/README.md

 Simple log utility.

-If current log level is not configured with [LogSetLevel.bat](#TOC_LogSetLevel) or is configured to ALL then all parameters are displayed to standrad output.
+If current log level is not configured with [LogSetLevel.bat](#TOC_LogSetLevel) or is configured to ALL then all parameters are displayed to standard output.

 If current log level is configured to one of values: CRITICAL, ERROR, WARNING, INFO, TRACE, DEBUG, then first parameter of Log.bat is treated as a message log